metabase/metabase/docs/data-modeling/field-types.md

 ## Numeric

-Metabase will treat numeric field types as [numbers]((../questions/sharing/visualizations/table.md#number-formatting-options).
+Metabase will treat numeric field types as [numbers](../questions/sharing/visualizations/table.md#number-formatting-options).
-).

 - **Percentage**: Displays the number as a percentage by default.
 - **Quantity**: Displays the number as normal by default.
 - **Score**: Displays the number as normal by default.
-- **Share**.
-The same as percentage, so prefer "Percentage".
+- **Share**: The same as percentage, so prefer "Percentage".

 See [Number formatting options](../questions/sharing/visualizations/table.md#number-formatting-options).